 The number of Rights each of the participant’s Saving Share entitles to depends on how the company has fulfilled the performance conditions during the measurement period.
 The performance conditions are based on the company’s normalised accumulated EBITA (“Group EBITA”).
 EBITA is the result before interest, and amortisations, also called operating profit.

 The determined levels of the conditions include a “minimum” level and a “maximum” level with a linear interpolation applied between those levels as regards the number of Rights that vest.
 The minimum level constitutes the minimum level which must be exceeded in order to enable vesting of Rights.
 Even if the minimum level is not exceeded, each participant will receive one Performance per Saving Share, under the condition that the total share return (Earnings per share, “EPS”) at the end of LTIP 2020 amounts to at least the EPS that Bravida had at the start of LTIP 2020 according to the adopted annual account for the fiscal year 2019.
 If the maximum level is reached, all Performance Shares will be allotted.
 Should the degree of fulfilment exceed the minimum level but still be between the minimum level and the maximum target, a linear proportional number of Performance Shares will be allotted.

-The board intends to disclose the outcome of the performance based conditions in the annual report for the financial year 2019.
+The board of directors intends to disclose the outcome of the performance based conditions in the annual report for the financial year 2022.

-The Rights shall be governed by the following terms and conditions:
+The Rights shall moreover be governed by the following terms and conditions:

 Preparation and administration

-The board, or a committee established by the board for these purposes, shall be responsible for preparing the detailed terms and conditions of LTIP 2017, in accordance with the mentioned terms and guidelines.
-To this end, the board shall be entitled to make adjustments to meet foreign regulations or market conditions.
-The board may also make other adjustments if significant changes in the Bravida group or its operating environment would result in a situation where the decided terms and conditions of LTIP 2017 no longer serve their purpose.
-The board’s possibility to make such adjustments does not include the grant of continued participation for senior executives in the company’s long-term incentive programmes after the termination of their respective employments.
+The board of directors, or a committee established by the board of directors for these purposes, shall be responsible for preparing the detailed terms and conditions of LTIP 2020, in accordance with the mentioned terms and guidelines.
+To this end, the board of directors shall be entitled to make adjustments to meet foreign regulations or market conditions.
+The board of directors may also make other adjustments if significant changes in the Bravida group or its operating environment would result in a situation where the decided terms and conditions of LTIP 2020 no longer serve their purpose.
+The board of directors’ possibility to make such adjustments does not include the grant of continued participation for senior executives in the company’s long-term incentive programmes after the termination of their respective employments.

-Upon maximum allotment of Performance Shares, and based on a share price of SEK 55 per share at the start of the program, maximum 848,909 ordinary shares may be allotted within the framework of LTIP 2017, which would mean a dilution effect of approximately 0.3 per cent of the share capital and the votes in the company in respect of the company’s ordinary shares.
-The dilution effect including existing long-term incentive programs equals maximum approximately 1.1 per cent.
+Upon maximum allotment of Performance Shares, and based on a share price of SEK 55 per share at the start of the program, maximum 848,909 ordinary shares may be allotted within the framework of LTIP 2020, which would mean a dilution effect of approximately 0.42 per cent of the share capital and the votes in the company in respect of the company’s ordinary shares.
+The dilution effect including existing long-term incentive programs would then equal maximum approximately 1.1 per cent.
 Within the framework of LTIP 2020, maximum 1,000,000 ordinary shares may be issued, which would mean a dilution effect of approximately 0.49 per cent of the share capital and the votes in the company in respect of the company’s ordinary shares.
 The dilution effect including existing long-term incentive programs would then equal maximum approximately 1.2 per cent.

 In order to implement LTIP 2020 in a cost-efficient and flexible manner, the board of directors has considered different methods to ensure delivery of Performance Shares in accordance with LTIP 2020.
-The board of directors has found the most cost-efficient alternative to be, and thus proposes that the general meeting resolves to authorise the board to resolve on a directed issue of Class C shares to a bank in accordance with item 18(b) and further to authorise the board to subsequently resolve to repurchase the Class C shares from said bank in accordance with item 18(c).
-The Class C shares will then be held by the company, whereafter the appropriate number of Class C shares will be reclassified into ordinary shares and subsequently be delivered to the participants under LTIP 2017.
+The board of directors has found the most cost-efficient alternative to be, and thus proposes that the general meeting as a main alternative, resolves to authorise the board of directors to resolve on a directed issue of Class C shares to a bank in accordance with item 19(b)(i) and further to authorise the board of directors to subsequently resolve to repurchase the Class C shares from said bank in accordance with item 19(b)(i).
+The Class C shares will then be held by the company, whereafter the appropriate number of Class C shares will be reclassified into ordinary shares and subsequently be delivered to the participants under LTIP 2020.

-The board further proposes that the general meeting resolves that a maximum of 659,530 ordinary shares may be transferred to the participants in accordance with the terms of LTIP 2017.
+The board of directors further proposes that the general meeting resolves that a maximum of 1,000,000 ordinary shares may be transferred to the participants in accordance with the terms of LTIP 2020.

 The rationale for the proposal

 By offering an allotment of Rights which are based performance based conditions, the participants are rewarded for increased shareholder value.
-Further, LTIP 2017 rewards employees’ loyalty and long-term value growth in the company.
-Against this background, the board is of the opinion that the adoption of LTIP 2017 will have a positive effect on the Bravida group’s future development and thus be beneficial for both the company and its shareholders.
+Further, LTIP 2020 rewards employees’ loyalty and long-term value growth in the company.
+Against this background, the board of directors is of the opinion that the adoption of LTIP 2020 will have a positive effect on the Bravida group’s future development and thus be beneficial for both the company and its shareholders.

-The company’s board has prepared LTIP 2017 in consultation with external advisors.
+The company’s board of directors has prepared LTIP 2020 in consultation with external advisors.

-The board proposes that the annual general meeting resolves to authorise the board, during the period until the next annual general meeting, to increase the company’s share capital by not more than SEK 11,000 by the issue of not more than 550,000 Class C shares, each with a ratio value of SEK 0.02.
+The board of directors proposes that the annual general meeting resolves to authorise the board of directors, during the period until the next annual general meeting, to increase the company’s share capital by not more than SEK 20,000 by the issue of not more than 1,000,000 Class C shares, each with a ratio value of SEK 0.02.
 With disapplication of the shareholders' preferential rights, a bank shall be entitled to subscribe for the new Class C shares at a subscription price corresponding to the ratio value of the shares.
-The purpose of the authorisation and the reason for the disapplication of the shareholders’ preferential rights in connection with the issue of shares is to ensure delivery of shares to employees under LTIP 2017.
+The purpose of the authorisation and the reason for the disapplication of the shareholders’ preferential rights in connection with the issue of shares is to ensure delivery of shares to employees under LTIP 2020.

-The board proposes that the annual general meeting resolves to authorise the board, during the period until the next annual general meeting, to repurchase its own Class C shares.
+The board of directors proposes that the annual general meeting resolves to authorise the board of directors, during the period until the next annual general meeting, to repurchase its own Class C shares.
 The repurchase may only be effected through a public offer directed to all holders of Class C shares and shall comprise all outstanding Class C shares.
 The number of shares purchased may not result in the company holding at any time more than 10 per cent of the total number of shares in the company.
 The purchase may be affected at a purchase price corresponding to the quota value of the share.
 Payment for the Class C shares shall be made in cash.
-The purpose of the repurchase authorisation is to ensure the company’s compliance with its obligations under LTIP 2017.
+The purpose of the repurchase authorisation is to ensure the company’s compliance with its obligations under LTIP 2020.

-A resolution in accordance with the board of directors’ proposal in item 16 and 17 shall only be valid where supported by not less than two-thirds of both the votes cast and the shares represented at the meeting and resolutions in accordance with the board of directors’ proposal in item 18 shall only be valid where supported by not less than nine-tenths of both the votes cast and the shares represented at the meeting.
+meeting.
+A resolution in accordance with the board of directors’ proposal in item 19(b)(i) and 19(b)(ii) shall only be valid where supported by not less than two-thirds of both the votes cast and the shares represented at the meeting.
+A resolution in accordance with the board of directors’ proposals in item 19(b)(iii) shall only be valid where supported by not less than nine-tenths of both the votes cast and the shares represented at the meeting.